 Marleasing principle: interpreting the Equality Act to conform with the directive

-One important principle laid down in EU and UK court decisions is that UK legislation implementing EU directives must be interpreted where possible to conform with EU law (the Marleasing principle).
-It seems that after exit day this principle will therefore continue to apply under s.6 EU (Withdrawal Act) 2018, as ‘retained case law’.
-It seems that the UK courts should continue to interpret the Equality Act in accordance with the Framework Employment Directive, including the EU court’s pre-exit decisions on it.
-This will not apply to any post-Brexit modification of the Equality Act, unless applying retained case law is consistent with the purpose of the modification (s.6(6), s.5(3)).
+S.5(2) EU (Withdrawal Act) 2018 says that the principle of the supremacy of EU law (above) continues to apply after the end of 2020 as regards enactments passed or made before that time, unless they have been later modified.
+Also a principle laid down by EU and UK court decisions is that UK legislation implementing EU directives must be interpreted where possible to conform with EU law (the Marleasing principle).
+It seems that after the end of 2020 this principle will continue to apply under s.6 EU (Withdrawal Act) 2018, as ‘retained case law’, and under s.5.
+It seems that the UK courts should continue to interpret the Equality Act (so far as unamended) in accordance with the Framework Employment Directive, including EU Court decisions on it made before the end of 2020 unless the Supreme Court or Court of Appeal decide to depart from those decisions.

 Departing from the wording of the Equality Act